JavierRosales/Pands-Project/README.md

 **Statistical Data**
-When you have this done you can test your data statistically using many different commands such as for example:
+When you have this done you can test your data statistically using many different commands such as for example: print(dataset.describe())

 ![Stats](https://user-images.githubusercontent.com/47174160/56137892-a1238d80-5f8d-11e9-9602-a40215592a7b.PNG)

+Other lines of code to output statistical data are as follows:

 1. print(dataset.shape) - This will output rows and column totals.